IRA Charitable Rollover

 - Yes, there is a limit.
 An individual taxpayer’s total charitable IRA rollover gifts cannot exceed $100,000 per tax year.

 Interested in learning more about making a charitable IRA rollover distribution to Pacific Science Center?
-Please contact the development team at firstname.lastname@example.org or (206) 443-2878.
+Please email development team or call (206) 443-2878.